Alfresco/alfresco-content-app/README.md

 ## Running documentation locally

-For development purposes you can run and test documentation locally.
+For development purposes, you can run and test documentation locally.
-This is useful when working in different branches instead of a `master` one.
+That is useful when working in different branches instead of a `master` one.

-Run the following command once to install the lightweight development server:
+Run the following command to install the lightweight development server [wsrv](https://denysvuika.gitlab.io/wsrv/#/):

 ```sh
 npm install -g wsrv
 ```

-Run the following command to serve the documentation folder and open in the default browser:
+Now you can use the next command to serve the documentation folder in the browser:

 ```sh
 wsrv docs/ -s -l -o